himanshu-03/Exploratory-Data-Analysis-IPL/README.md

 - Perform ‘Exploratory Data Analysis’ on dataset ‘Indian Premier League’
 - As a sports analysts, find out the most successful teams, players and factors contributing win or loss of a team.
 - Suggest teams or players a company should endorse for its products.

+> Here is the Dataset: <a href = "https://www.kaggle.com/datasets/hiimanshuagarwal/sports-data">Sports Dataset</a>

 <br><br>

 ## 👀 Screenshots